 Uzbekistan lies within the Asian continent next to the Aral Sea.
-It has modern facilities and well laid infrastructure.
+It has modern facilities and a well-laid infrastructure.
 Its capital city is Tashkent, which is the largest of all city centers within the country.
 Uzbekistan territory can be seen in the map sharing borders with Asian states such as Afghanistan, Tajikistan, and Kazakhstan.
 There are four ways of entering Uzbekistan.

 If you are coming from a state that is far away from the neighboring states, you can board either Uzbekistan’s national carrier – Uzbekistan Airways or other airlines that connect to Uzbekistan’s main international airport, IATA in Tashkent.
 Train transport can be useful for passengers coming from Kazakhstan, Russia, Ukraine, and Tajikistan.
 However, the ride from Moscow is known to be hectic because the trains are outdated with no interior air conditioners, and few, dirty sanitation facilities.

 People from neighboring countries can use public transport or private vehicles to enter Uzbekistan.
 From Afghanistan, there is the Friendship Bridge that is the frequent pass into Uzbekistan.
-When coming from Kazakhstan, you can use either the Gisht Kuprik road, Beyneu crossing or the Chinaz crossing into Uzbekistan.
+When coming from Kazakhstan, you can use either the Gisht Kuprik road, Beyneu crossing, or the China crossing into Uzbekistan.
 Borders to cross from Kyrgyzstan are the Gisht Kuprik border, Jalal Abad-Khanabad, and the Osh –Dustlyk-Andijan connection into Uzbekistan.
-From Taikistan, take the Denau border route into Uzbekistan’s center of Samarkand.
+From Tajikistan, take the Danau border route into Uzbekistan’s center of Samarkand.